api3dao/api-integrations/backend/README.md

 The API provides the following endpoints:

-- `POST /grafanaLokiAccess`: Generate and store token that will be used to authorize partner providers to send Airnode feed logs
+- `POST /grafanaLokiAccess`: Generate token that will be used to authorize partner providers to send Airnode feed logs
+- `GET /grafanaLokiAccess`: Get Grafana Loki access token for the given Airnode address
 - `DELETE /grafanaLokiAccess`: Delete Grafana Loki access token
-- `POST /signedApiAccess`: Generate and store token that will be used to authorize partner providers to send signed data
+- `POST /signedApiAccess`: Generate token that will be used to authorize partner providers to send signed data
+- `GET /signedApiAccess`: Get signed API access token for the given Airnode address
 - `DELETE /signedApiAccess`: Delete signed API access token
 - `GET /deploymentStatus`: Get status for the deployment